oznogon/gattaibushido-public/rules/02_pilots.md

 ##### How Long has Passed?

 Discussing as a group, figure out how much time has passed since the First Contact scene's events.
 Five years?
 A hundred?
 Only a few days?
-Figure out together what has changed in the world since then, and how the "Battle School" (that is, if your game has one, and that's the default assumption) fits into the story today.
+Figure out together what has changed in the world since then, and how the "Battle School" (provided your follows the default assumption) fits into the story today.

 Along with the passing of time, you should establish how far removed the new Pilots are from the First Contact characters.
 Are any of those original characters still alive?
 Are any of them still in the group today, even?
 Are they teachers and mentors, or pariahs and cautionary stories?
 Are they nothing more than legends of the distant past, or do they still interact with the group today on a regular basis?